Call and Book Your Hotel Now!

-The Dubai Fountain is a record breaking, musical fountain show located on the man-made Burj Khalifa Lake.
-Water is shot up in the air to an altitude of over 500 ft and accompanied by classical & contemporary music from around the world.
-The fountain opened in 2009 but in 2010 the fountain’s length was increased to 275m.
+The Dubai Fountain is a record-breaking musical fountain show located on the man-made Burj Khalifa Lake.
+Water is shot up in the air to an altitude of over 500 ft, accompanied by classical & contemporary music from around the world.
+The fountain opened in 2009, but in 2010 the fountain’s length was increased to 275m.

 Admire the wonderful sights of Deira’s old town, the sparkling waters of the Arabian Gulf, the vast dunes of the Arabian desert and the high rises of Dubai Marina.
 Your experience at the Dubai Frame can be made even better if you visit the immersive gallery on the mezzanine floor, which features a ‘Virtual Metropolis’ made through projections, audio and visual presentations, and even curated scents and mists for an authentic retelling of the city’s origins.
 Guests can also go through a ‘vortex tunnel’ stimulation before revealing a virtual reality display of Dubai’s continued evolution into a futuristic city.

-Dubai Water Canal is a 3.2km waterway extending from the Creek in Old Dubai through Business Bay before finding its way back to the Arabian Gulf.
+Dubai Water Canal is a 3.2km (1.9miles) waterway extending from the Creek in Old Dubai through Business Bay before finding its way back to the Arabian Gulf.
 The man-made canal, which opened in 2016, meanders through the centre of the city, transforming the face of Downtown Dubai and turning it into a waterfront destination.
-You can go for a leisurely stroll, a run or even cycle along the 6.4km waterfront on either side of the canal or along the five pedestrian bridges.
+You can go for a leisurely stroll, a run or even cycle along the 6.4km (4 miles) waterfront on either side of the canal or along the five pedestrian bridges.
 Take a ferry or abra ride across the calm waters of the canal.